Sections of Newry under water as flooding hits Northern Ireland

 Garda warned of flooding on the N1 motorway in Co Louth on Tuesday and also on the R173 in the nearby Carlingford area.

-A 24-hour yellow rain warning for Co Kerry in the south west of the island comes into effect at 12pm on Tuesday.
+A 24-hour yellow rain warning for Co Kerry in the south west of the island came into effect at 12pm on Tuesday.

 Ireland’s Environment Minister Eamon Ryan expressed concern for those caught up by the flooding.